hebaalkayed/AG-Simple-AV/README.md

-# Autonomous Vehicle System Assume-Guarantee Verification Framework
+# Autonomous Vehicle System Assume-Guarantee Verification Example

 ## Purpose

-This repository models multiple components of a learning-enabled autonomous vehicle system—including controller, vehicle dynamics, and perception—as Labelled Transition Systems (LTS).
-It implements the **assumption generation algorithm** from the paper:
+This repository abstractly models multiple components of a learning-enabled autonomous vehicle system—including controller, vehicle dynamics, and perception—as Labelled Transition Systems (LTS).
+It briefly touches on the **assumption generation algorithm** from the paper:

 > [*Assumption Generation for the Verification of Learning-Enabled Autonomous Systems* (Pasareanu et al.)](https://arxiv.org/abs/2305.18372)